-UW Husky Elijah Hardy enters NCAA transfer portal
+UW Husky Elijah Hardy enters NCAA transfer portal, Nate Pryor commits

 Coach Mike Hopkins often relied on Hardy as a defensive substitute who spearheaded UW’s seldom-used man-to-man attack and full-court press.

-Hardy had his best performance during UW’s last game when he tallied a 11 points and five rebounds – both career highs – and two steals during a 77-70 loss to Arizona in the Pac-12 Tournament opener.
+Hardy had his best performance during Washington’s last game when he tallied 11 points and five rebounds – both career highs – and two steals during a 77-70 loss to Arizona in the Pac-12 Tournament opener.

 “Everything comes with time and it just so happened to be that time where I got to display my skill and try to contribute to the team winning,” he said.
 “It was just the opportunity that was given to me.
 Coach Hopkins gave me a good opportunity to lead the team, but unfortunately we took a tough loss.”